-Section 7.1 Conformity with APHA Bylaws: All charters shall be referred to as Regional Associations/ (Clubs) and shall be governed by the Bylaws of APHA.

-Section 7.2 Contents of Constitutions, Bylaws and Rules: Contents of Constitutions, Bylaws and rules of each Regional Association/Club must conform to the specific state laws of Incorporation.
+- Section 7.1 Conformity with APHA Bylaws: All charters shall be referred to as Regional Associations/ (Clubs) and shall be governed by the Bylaws of APHA. - Section 7.2 Contents of Constitutions, Bylaws and Rules: Contents of Constitutions, Bylaws and rules of each Regional Association/Club must conform to the specific state laws of Incorporation.
 APHA strongly recommends Regional Associations/Clubs be incorporated as non-profits with their state or provincial government and be consistent with the APHA Bylaws and rules by following standard procedures as set forth by the APHA.
 Regional Associations/Clubs must revise/amend their Bylaws as per the three-year review.
 Regional Associations/Clubs must be formed and maintained only for the purpose of advancing and promoting the Paint Horse through the ideals of the APHA including good horsemanship and good sportsmanship.
-Regional Association/Club Bylaws shall include but are not limited to the following:

-A. Name, location, purpose and corporate seal;

-B. Membership, annual membership meetings and quorum;

-C. Board of Directors and duties of the Board of Directors;

-D. Officers and duties of the Officers;

-E. Election of Directors and Officers;

-F. Amendments;

-G. Indemnification; and

-H. Dissolution.

-EARLY IMPLEMENTATION DATE: May 1, 2020

-Section 7.3 Regional Association/Club Application: Any group desiring to charter a Regional Association/Club should obtain an application for Regional Association/Club affiliation and an information packet from the staff of the APHA.
+Regional Association/Club Bylaws shall include but are not limited to the following: - A. Name, location, purpose and corporate seal; - B. Membership, annual membership meetings and quorum; - C. Board of Directors and duties of the Board of Directors; - D. Officers and duties of the Officers; - E. Election of Directors and Officers; - F. Amendments; - G. Indemnification; and - H. Dissolution. - Section 7.3 Regional Association/Club Application: Any group desiring to charter a Regional Association/Club should obtain an application for Regional Association/Club affiliation and an information packet from the staff of the APHA.
 Regional Associations/Clubs must have and maintain a minimum of twenty (20) members, ten (10) of whom are members in good standing of the APHA.
-In no case shall a Regional Association/Club be formed that infringes on or that might create an adverse effect on an existent Regional Association/Club.

-A. Applications for charters shall be reviewed by the APHA staff with recommendations for approval/denial being forwarded to the Board of Directors.
-Final approval/denial of charter applications rest solely with the Board of Directors.

-B. No Regional Association/Club shall receive final approval until thirty (30) days after the name and location of the proposed Regional Association/Club has been published.

-C. Regional Association/Club Bylaws or rules must set forth the following mandatory procedures which must be enforced.
-Failure to do so shall result in the withholding of future show approvals.

-- a) Hold annual election of Officers and Directors, the results of which must be submitted to APHA by March 1st each year and to each Regional Association/Club member within thirty (30) days of the election. - Regional Association/Club Officers and their Board of Directors shall be required to carry a current APHA membership during the term of their office.
+In no case shall a Regional Association/Club be formed that infringes on or that might create an adverse effect on an existent Regional Association/Club. - A. Applications for charters shall be reviewed by the APHA staff with recommendations for approval/denial being forwarded to the Board of Directors.
+Final approval/denial of charter applications rest solely with the Board of Directors. - B. No Regional Association/Club shall receive final approval until thirty (30) days after the name and location of the proposed Regional Association/Club has been published. - C. Regional Association/Club Bylaws or rules must set forth the following mandatory procedures which must be enforced.
+Failure to do so shall result in the withholding of future show approvals. - a) Hold annual election of Officers and Directors, the results of which must be submitted to APHA by March 1st each year and to each Regional Association/Club member within thirty (30) days of the election. - Regional Association/Club Officers and their Board of Directors shall be required to carry a current APHA membership during the term of their office. - Allow only persons with current membership in the Regional Association/ Club to vote in elections. - Indicate date of regular scheduled annual membership meeting and set forth procedures for notification of members.